 British Gas has emailed approximately 2,200 customers urging them to change their passwords after their login credentials were posted online.

-According to The Guardian, the account details were posted to the online text-sharing service Pastebin and, if accessed, could have allowed an attacker to view the names, addresses, and previous energy bills of the affected British Gas customers.
+, the account details were posted to the online text-sharing service Pastebin and, if accessed, could have allowed an attacker to view the names, addresses, and previous energy bills of the affected British Gas customers.

 No customer payment card details are believed to have been compromised as of this writing.